Illuminati in popular culture

 Adam Weishaupt, founder of the Order of the Illuminati.

-The Illuminati is a secret society founded by Adam Weishaupt in Bavaria in 1776.
+The term Illuminati (/ɪˌluːmɪˈnɑːti/; plural of Latin illuminatus, 'enlightened') is a name given to several groups, both real and fictitious.
+Historically, the name usually refers to the Bavarian Illuminati, an Enlightenment-era secret society founded on 1 May 1776 by Adam Weishaupt.
 They have been referred to in popular culture, in books and comics, television and films, and games.
 A number of novelists, playwrights and composers are alleged to have been Illuminati members and to have reflected this in their work.
 Early conspiracy theories surrounding the Illuminati have inspired various creative works, and continue to do so.